John-D-4/design-patterns/design-patterns/pattern1.md

  - heat waves

 ### Qualities:
- - Properties listed
+ - Toastiness

 ### Processes:
  - Act of toasting

-### Realizable entity:
- -

-### Immaterial entities?:
- -

 ### Temporal Region:
  - toasting time

-### Generically dependent continuant:
- - Also the properties

-a toaster is a [140-BFO] object [024-BFO] with components such as bread grate and human interface a toaster has the function of toasting bread a toaster toasts successfully by exposing bread to heat without exposing the user to the same heat
+a toaster is a [140-BFO] object [024-BFO] with components such as bread grate and human interface: not represented a toaster has the function of toasting bread: represented a toaster toasts successfully by exposing bread to heat without exposing the user to the same heat: not represented

 ```
 +---------------------key--------------------+